alexfrom0815/IR-BPP/README.md

 ### Evaluation
-To evaluate a online model, you can add the `--evaluate` flag to `main.py`, specify your prefered location model in `--locmodel`, for example:
+To evaluate an online model, you can add the `--evaluate` flag to `main.py`, and specify your preferred location model in `--locmodel`, for example:
 ```bash
 python main.py --evaluate --evaluation-episodes-test 2000 --locmodel path/to/your/location/model --device 0 --data_name blockout --custom blockoutexp --bufferSize 1  --num_processes 1 --samplePointsNum 1024 --selectedAction 500 --resolutionA 0.02 --resolutionH 0.01
 ```
-If you want to test models with buffer, you should add `--hierachical` and also pecify your prefered order model in `--ordmodel`, for example:
+If you want to test models with buffer, you should add `--hierachical` and also specify your preferred order model in `--ordmodel`, for example:
 ```bash
 python main.py --evaluate --evaluation-episodes-test 2000 --hierachical --locmodel path/to/your/location/model --ordmodel path/to/your/order/model --data_name blockout --custom blockoutexp --bufferSize 10  --num_processes 1  --samplePointsNum 1024 --selectedAction 500 --resolutionA 0.02 --resolutionH 0.01
 ```